-Any metric can be tracked based on it’s increasing or decreasing movement.
-Thus, Spike and Drop story types are one of the most common story types that show up in an Outlier feed as they help to alert you to sudden changes more quickly and can help you monitor changes that may become new trends over time.
+Any metric can be tracked based on its increasing or decreasing movement.
+Thus, Spike and Drop story types can alert you of sudden changes quickly, helping you monitor changes that may become new trends over time.

 Outlier delivers you a diversity of insights in a semantic-free approach.
-Instead of relying on the meaning behind your data, Outlier focuses on the numeric properties of your data to find interesting and important patterns.See how this story alerts to a drop in product checkouts
+Instead of relying on the meaning behind your data, Outlier focuses on the numeric properties of your data to find interesting and important patterns.